- What Is a Comparative?

 Unlike Text Response where there are over 30 texts for schools to choose from, Comparative only has 8 pairs of texts.
-This means that the likelihood of other students studying the same texts are you is much higher.
+This means that the likelihood of other students studying the same texts as you is much higher.
 And what does that mean?

 It means that your competition is going to be even tougher.
 It's likely the character or quote you plan to use will also be used by other students.
 So, this means that there needs to be a way for you to differentiate yourself.
 Enter my golden CONVERGENT and DIVERGENT strategy.

-This strategy can be used for any example you wish to use, except by approaching your example with the CONVERGENT and DIVERGENT mindset, you'll immediately be able to establish a unique perspective that should earn you some bonus marks.
+This strategy can be used for any example you wish to use, but by approaching your example with the CONVERGENT and DIVERGENT mindset, you'll immediately be able to establish a unique perspective that should earn you some bonus marks.

 If you've ever had a teacher tell you that you needed to ‘elaborate’, ‘go into more detail’, or ‘more analysis’ needed in your essays - this strategy will help eliminate all those criticisms.
 It will also show your teacher how you are comfortable writing an in-depth analysis using fewer examples, rather than trying to overload your essay with as many examples as possible because you barely have anything to say about each one.

 To learn more about the CONVERGENT and DIVERGENT strategy, get a free preview of this study guide on the Shop page or at the bottom of this blog.